yaronf/I-D/annotations/draft-sheffer-ietf-rfc-annotations.md

 We discuss the advantages of such a system and the risks associated with it.

+## Conventions used in this document
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in <xref target="RFC2119"/>.

 # Overview

 We propose to enable, for an initial period of 1 year, annotations on published RFCs.